AlgGor/SA_2019_spring/README.md

 # SA_2018_spring
 6 semester

 Implementation of optimal control course in practice.
-LaTex report are attached to every task.
+LaTex report is attached to every task.